rakuri255/UltraSinger/README.md

 Currently provided default language models are `en, fr, de, es, it, ja, zh, nl, uk, pt`.
-If the language is not in this list, you need to find a phoneme-based ASR model from [huggingface model hub](https://huggingface.co).
+If the language is not in this list, you need to find a phoneme-based ASR model from [🤗 huggingface model hub](https://huggingface.co).
 It will download automatically.

 Example for romanian:
 ```commandline